Torque Enhancement, Spin Equilibrium, and Jet Power from Disk-Induced Opening of Pulsar Magnetic Fields: Discussion Conclusion

 \item \emph{Relativistic jets from neutron star binaries.} A model in which the jet is powered by stellar rotation and mediated by enhanced open stellar flux can account for the strengths of the Cir X-1 and Sco X-1 jets, for the observed accretion rates and reasonable magnetic dipole moments and spin frequencies.
 The field lines at the center of the jet would not connect to the disk and would be shielded from contaminating baryons, which may result in the observed high jet Lorentz factors.
 This model also appears to be consistent with the higher radio luminosity of the accreting millisecond pulsars compared to the atoll sources, and may explain the jet suppression in Aql X-1 at high accretion rates and the lack of such quenching in other sources. \end{enumerate}

 The problem of accreting magnetic stars is clearly highly complicated, and the idealized picture described here can only possibly tell a small part of the story.
 Our basic conclusion is that the open stellar magnetic flux could make an important contribution to the behavior of many neutron star systems if its share of the total stellar flux can be increased by the presence of surrounding plasma.
-We will present results of numerical simulations addressing various aspects of this problem in the context of our model in a future paper \citep{Parfrey:2015ab}.
+We will present results of numerical simulations addressing various aspects of this problem in the context of our model in a future paper (K. Parfrey et al. 2016, in preparation).

-For simplicity we have assumed that the stellar magnetic field and the accretion disk are in a stationary configuration, determined by the accretion rate which can be taken as constant; this is only a rough approximation, but may often be acceptable, as the timescale for relaxation to the steady state will be related to the spin period of the star, which is very short for the objects of interest.
+For simplicity we have assumed that the stellar magnetic field and the accretion disk are in a stationary configuration, determined by the accretion rate which can be taken as constant; this is only a rough approximation, but may often be acceptable, as the timescale for relaxation of the magnetosphere to the steady state will be related to the spin period of the star, which is very short for the objects of interest.
 There are two cases where time dependence may be particularly relevant.
 Firstly, in the early stages of accretion outbursts, when the inflating stellar magnetic field is competing with the increasing accretion rate and more flux may couple the star and disk.
 In this case the spin-up torque contribution will be higher and the spin-down contribution lower than in our estimates, leading to stronger spin-up; this may be responsible for the large frequency derivatives observed over outbursts of XTE J1751-305 and IGR J00291+5934.
 Secondly, increases in the accretion rate or changes in the disk structure coincident with X-ray binary state transitions may trigger the sudden opening of additional magnetic field lines, leading to reconnection and the emission of large plasmoids before the steady state is reached; this may be related to observations of powerful transient jets associated with state transitions \citep{Migliari:2006aa}.